 A resume is an important document that presents your professional background and skills to a potential employer.
-It has to be well-written, accurate, and concise.
+It has to be well-written, up-to-date, informative, yet concise.

 One of the questions many people have while writing a resume is "How long should a resume be?".
-The answer depends on several factors, such as the length of your employment history and the type of job.
+The answer depends on several factors, such as your employment history and the type of job.

-In this article, we will find out how it works.
+In this article, we will find out how to pick the optimal length of your resume.

 How long can a resume be?

 - A resume should include your contact info, an overview of your education, a summary of your experience, details of your relevant skills, and a list of accomplishments.
-Depending on your background, this could all fit on one page or require two or more pages.
+Depending on your background, this could take up one page or more.

 - If you have years of experience in the field with various companies, highlight the most important and relevant information first.
 If you don't have a lot of experience, it is okay to include all the positions held on the resume.